-In the following year the unceasing currency problem was taken in hand again, and it was enacted that every bank must hold fifteen per cent. of its circulation and deposits in specie, redemption balances being credited as
+In the following year the unceasing currency problem was taken in hand again, and it was enacted that every bank must hold fifteen per cent. of its circulation and deposits in specie, redemption balances being credited as specie in hand, and circulation was limited to capital.
+In 1863, Amasa Walker declared: "I know that the banks of Massachusetts are almost entirely regardless of the law which requires them to keep fifteen per cent. in specie."

-In a banking law of MAINE, of 1845, one-half of the capital was taken as a measure of what might be considered the permanent circulation of a bank, which would not be presented for redemption, and banks were required to hold in specie one-third of any issue beyond this amount.
+In a banking law of Maine, of 1845, one-half of the capital was taken as a measure of what might be considered the permanent circulation of a bank, which would not be presented for redemption, and banks were required to hold in specie one-third of any issue beyond this amount.

 The charters of all the banks in Maine expired by law, October 1, 1857.
-Sixty-five enumerated banks were re-chartered, April 14, 1857. for ten years, subject to a tax for schools of one per cent. per annum on their capital.
+Sixty-five enumerated banks were re-chartered, April 14, 1857, for ten years, subject to a tax for schools of one per cent. per annum on their capital.
 The relation of specie reserve to circulation was kept as in the law of 1845.
-The reserve in the Suffolk Bank, not exceeding \$3.000. might be counted as in the vault, but at least five per cent. of the capital must be actually on hand in specie.
+The reserve in the Suffolk Bank, not exceeding \$3,000, might be counted as in the vault, but at least five per cent. of the capital must be actually on hand in specie.